immense/Remotely/README.md

 * Install the latest .NET Core SDK.
     * Link: https://dotnet.microsoft.com/download
 * Clone the git repository and open the solution in Visual Studio.
-* Build (in Release configuration) the Remotely_Desktop and Remotely_ScreenCast projects.
+* Build (in Release configuration) the Remotely_Desktop.Win and Remotely_ScreenCast.Win projects.
 	* By default, the screen-sharing desktop app prompts for a host URL and can be changed thereafter.
-To hard-code a URL, set the ForceHost value in /Remotely_Desktop/ViewModels/MainWindowViewModel.cs to the server's URL.
+To hard-code a URL, set the ForceHost value in /Remotely_Desktop.Win/ViewModels/MainWindowViewModel.cs to the server's URL.
 * Run Publish.ps1 in the Utilities folder.
     * Example: powershell -f [path]\Publish.ps1 -outdir C:\inetpub\remotely -rid win10-x86
     * The output folder will now contain the server, with the clients in the Downloads folder.